google/highway/g3doc/quick_reference.md

 generally take either a `D` or vector/mask argument.
 For targets where vectors and masks are defined in namespace `hwy`, the functions will be found via Argument-Dependent Lookup.
-However, this does not work for function templates, and RVV and SVE both use builtin vectors.
-There are three options for portable code, in descending order of preference:
+However, this does not work for function templates, and RVV and SVE both use built-in vectors.
+Thus portable code must use one of the three following options, in descending order of preference:

 -   `namespace hn = hwy::HWY_NAMESPACE;` alias used to prefix ops, e.g.
     `hn::LoadDup128(..)`;